Timmus02/calculaterForWorkspace/README.md

 workspaceEveryX --> calculates for every x an Point and shows everything at the end --> here is the main configuration

+sympyCalcTransformationMatrix --> calculates the Symbolix Matrix from 0 to End

 # Control of Visu
 P: Toggle Points visibilty